bottomless-archive-project/library-of-alexandria/README.md

 ## Documentation

-We have an extensive documentation for the applications suite!
+We have an extensive documentation for the application suite!
 It is available in our [documentation page](https://bottomless-archive-project.github.io/library-of-alexandria.github.io/documentation/)!

+## Introduction video

+We have an introduction video on [YouTube](https://www.youtube.com/watch?v=-9EAxaWTtw0) to show the application in action.
+The example dataset shown in the video is **33 TB** in size with **30 million documents**.

 ## Discord